cashmy/living-task-framework/projects/ltf-cognitive-companion/test-results-docs/2025-11-11-CFP-Comprehension-and-Explanation.md

 The **Core Foundational Primer (CFP)** is like the *operating system* for how an AI and a human collaborate.
 It defines **how we think together**, **how context is preserved**, and **how the AI adjusts its behavior** to match your intent, tone, and working style.

-There are three main *frameworks* and several *behavioral models* that work together to make the collaboration more natural and productive.
+There are **four main frameworks** and several **behavioral models** that work together to make the collaboration more natural and productive.

 ---